-College: Dean: Ac ademic ' Year: -

-In the left-hand column record your degree of familiarity with the Dean's performance in the specified area, where 0 is No Knowledge and 5 is First-Hand Knowledge

-In the right-hand columns record your assessment of the Dean's performance by checking the appropriate box.

-Knowledge 0 to 5 ASSESSMENT OF LEADERSHIP Outstanding Above Expectation Satisfactory Below Expectation Unsatis- factory

-1. Fosters an environment or culture that

-stimulates excellence in teaching

-2. Fosters an environment or culture that stimulates scholarship

-3. Fosters an environment or culture that

-stimulates service

-4. Communicates with faculty

-5. College advocate

-6. Generates external support, strengthens

-ties with external constituencies and

-Diagon Please comment on Leadership:

-Knowledge 0 to 5 ASSESSMENT OFGOVERNANCE Outstanding Above Expectation Satisfactory Below Expectation Unsatis- factory

-7. Allocating resources

-8. Handling personnel issues, including tenure and promotion decisions

-9. Using the committee and governance

-structure of the college

-10. Conducting department chair elections

-11. Holding College meetings with 1

-appropriate frequency
+College: Dean: Ac ademic ' Year: - In the left-hand column record your degree of familiarity with the Dean's performance in the specified area, where 0 is No Knowledge and 5 is First-Hand Knowledge n the right-hand columns record your assessment of the Dean's performance by checking ne appropriate box.
+Knowledge 0 to 5 ASSESSMENT OF LEADERSHIP Outstanding Above Expectation Satisfactory Below Expectation Unsatis- factory 1.
+Fosters an environment or culture that stimulates excellence in teaching 2.
+Fosters an environment or culture that stimulates scholarship 3.
+Fosters an environment or culture that stimulates service 4.
+Communicates with faculty 5.
+College advocate 6.
+Generates external support, strengthens ties with external constituencies and promotes the college locally and nationally lease comment on Leadership: Knowledge 0 to 5 ASSESSMENT OFGOVERNANCE Outstanding Above Expectation Satisfactory Below Expectation Unsatis- factory 7.
+Allocating resources 8.
+Handling personnel issues, including tenure and promotion decisions 9.
+Using the committee and governance structure of the college 10.
+Conducting department chair elections 1 11.
+Holding College meetings with appropriate frequency

-Please comment on 0 Governance: --------------------- -------------
+Please comment on Governance: ------------------- -------------